ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 * I would like to know if there is a correlation between the weight and experience of the students to the intensity of the impact delivered.
 * Is the intensity difference between the strikes related to the experience?
 * Is there any kind of consistency on the different students?
 Do they strike with the same intensity for every technique?
-* What is the context for the question and the possible scientific or business application?

 * The business application could be to develop an app to help the teachers know the fortes and train on the weak points regarding to data.
-* What are the hypotheses you would like to test in order to answer your question?
-Frame your hypothesis with statistical/data languages (i.e. define Null and Alternative Hypothesis).
-You can use formulas if you want but that is not required.

 ## Dataset
 * The dataset was downloaded from a Kaggle file (https://www.kaggle.com/ali2020armor/taekwondo-techniques-classification).